ctrf-io/ai-test-reporter/README.md

 An AI summary for each failed test will be added to your test report.

-The package interacts with the DeepSeek API, you must set `DEEPSEEK_API_KEY` and optionally `DEEPSEEK_API_BASE_URL` environment variables.
+The package interacts with the DeepSeek API, you must set `DEEPSEEK_API_KEY` environment variable.

-You will be responsible for any charges incurred from using DeepSeek.
-Make sure you are aware of the associated costs.
+You will be responsible for any charges incurred from using your selected DeepSeek model.
+Make sure you are aware of the associated cost.

 A message is sent to DeepSeek for each failed test.